MicrosoftDocs/VBA-Docs/api/Access.Form.Filter(property).md

 > [!NOTE]
 > Setting the **Filter** property has no effect on the ADO **Filter** property.

-You can use the **Filter** property to save a filter and apply it at a later time.
+Use the **Filter** property to save a filter and apply it at a later time.
 Filters are saved with the objects in which they are created.
 They are automatically loaded when the object is opened, but they aren't automatically applied.

 When a new object is created, it inherits the **RecordSource**, **Filter**, **OrderBy**, and **OrderByOn** properties of the table or query that it was created from.